 All initial ARCP reviews will be remote.
 Remote ARCP panel's will sit between 7- 30 June 2021.
 The panel will review the evidence presented in the e-portfolio and an outcome recommendation will be made.

-You will be informed of your ARCP outcome on 22 June 2019.
+You will be informed of your ARCP outcome 5 days following your ARCP.
 Those with eportfolio ARCP forms should check their eportfolio for their outcome.

 - If you receive an outcome 1 or 6 this is the end of the process

-- If you receive an outcome 5 (further evidence required) you will have a short window of time from 24 June - 8 July 2019 to submit the missing evidence as specified by your ARCP panel.
-You will be informed of your further ARCP outcome on 9 July 2019.
+- If you receive an outcome 5 (further evidence required) you will have a short window of 2 weeks from the date of your ARCP to submit the missing evidence as specified by your ARCP panel.
+You will be informed of your further ARCP outcome on 20 July 2020.

 - If it is expected you may receive an outcome 2, 3 or 4 (adverse outcome), you will be required to attend a face to face ARCP within two weeks of your initial ARCP this will be done remotely via Teams and you will be sent an invitation with a link to join the meeting at a specific alloted time.

 Face to face meetings